jeantoulza/scplanner-discord/README.md

 Installation
 -------
 1. Clone this repo.
-2. Configure `config.ini` to your needs.
+2. Configure `config.ini.example` to your needs, then rename it to `config.ini`.
-3. Run `pip install -r requirements.txt`
+3. Run `pip install -r requirements.txt`.
-4. Run `python bot.py`
+4. Run `python bot.py`.

 Configuration
 -------